 - Arthur Helton Global Human Rights Fellowship: Created in 2008, this annual fellowship supports one or more graduating students who have demonstrated a commitment to pursuing a career in international human rights law, and who have designed sound proposals for work at a host organization of their choice.
 Applicants are invited to design projects to put their legal education to work on timely issues in countries where their efforts are most needed and where there are insufficient resources for human rights protection.
 The fellowship provides a modest salary for one year and covers health insurance and travel costs for graduates to work closely with their chosen host organization.
 Learn more about the Arthur Helton Global Human Rights Fellowship.
 Learn about our past fellows.

 - George A. Katz Fellowship at the Brennan Center for Justice: In honor of a great lawyer dedicated to building the next generation of public interest lawyers, Wachtell, Lipton, Rosen & Katz created the George A. Katz ’54 Fellowship Program at the Law School’s Brennan Center for Justice.
 Every other year, a selection committee awards a recent graduate a two-year fellowship to work with the Brennan Center on litigation, public education, research, and scholarship.
 The Katz Fellowship is offered every other year; students and alumni may apply in the Fall of even-numbered years.
-This year's application deadline is October 15, 2016.
+The next opening will be posted in fall 2020.
 Learn more about the Katz Fellowship.

 - NYU Law and Social Enterprise Fellowship: Administered through NYU School of Law under the auspices of the Jacobson Leadership Program in Law and Business, this fellowship promotes research and curriculum development in subjects related to legal issues in the area of social entrepreneurship.
 The fellowship broadly defines social enterprise as the use of business strategies to solve intractable social problems and advance a social mission.
 For more information, visit the fellowship website.